gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 time { make PREFIX=/clang1-tools install && unset CFFGPT; }
 ```

-### `12` - GNU's Diffutils
+### `12` - GNU Diffutils
 > #### `3.7` or newer
-> The GNU's Diffutils package contains programs that show the differences between files or directories.
+> The GNU Diffutils package contains programs that show the differences between files or directories.

 > **Required!** For most build systems that depends on GNU implementation style.
 ```bash